Janhvigupta29/The-Agentic-Honey-Pot-/README.md

 > **Security-as-an-Agent.** Instead of a static firewall, an AI agent monitors live traffic, detects attacks, and autonomously spins up a mirror honeypot environment — rerouting the attacker there while keeping the primary app fully protected.

-Built for hackathon.
-Powered by Claude (Anthropic) + Locus API.

 ---

 ## How it works